What Is Person Centred Therapy?

 Whether you have had counselling or psychotherapy before, or whether this will be your first time, in Person Centred Therapy we will move at your own pace - at a pace that you feel comfortable with.
 Person Centred Therapy is an approach to therapy in which the therapist will try to understand you, and will not try to fit you into a theory.

 Coming for therapy is sometimes hard - it is sometimes difficult to know what to say.
 At other times there is so much to say that you may not know where to begin.
-Even though at our first meeting I will be a stranger to you, I will try to understand what you want to say and how you feel.
+Even though at our first meeting I will be a stranger to you I will try to understand what you want to say and how you feel.
 In Person centred therapy you will not be judged.
-You will be accepted and I will aim to understand you.
-I am open and welcoming to all backgrounds and beliefs and aim to understand and never to discriminate.
+You will be accepted, and in our work together I hope you will gain greater clarity and movement toward a more fulfilling life.
+I am open and welcoming to people of all backgrounds and beliefs, and will take an interest in you and your thoughts and feelings.
+I am broad minded and hope that I will never discriminate.

 Person centred therapy is a journey we can take together.